intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 But as mentioned, it could have executed in a lot of different ways with different results, any of which would have been legal according to the SystemVerilog LRM.

-[This issue](https://github.com/steveicarus/iverilog/issues/872) discusses a real scenario where this difference caused the same design passed through two different ROHD `Synthesizers` (the SystemVerilog one and the [CIRCT](https://circt.llvm.org/) one) to have different behavior.
+[This issue](https://github.com/steveicarus/iverilog/issues/872) discusses a real scenario where this difference caused the same design passed through two different ROHD `Synthesizers` (the SystemVerilog one and the [CIRCT](https://circt.llvm.org/) one) to have different behavior (before SSA changes discussed further down).

 ### Behavioral and Synthesis Surprises